GEOS-DEV/GEOS/src/coreComponents/fieldSpecification/docs/EquilibriumInitialCondition.rst

 Overview
 ======================

-The user can request an initialization procedure enforcing a hydrostatic equilibrium for flow simulations as well as coupled flow and mechanics simulations.
+The user can request an initialization procedure enforcing a hydrostatic equilibrium for flow simulations and for coupled flow and mechanics simulations.
-This is done by placing one or more **HydrostaticEquilibrium** tag(s) in the **FieldSpecifications** block of the XML input file.
+The hydrostatic initialization is done by placing one or more **HydrostaticEquilibrium** tag(s) in the **FieldSpecifications** block of the XML input file.
-The equilibrium initialization procedure is described below in the context of single-phase and compositional multiphase flow.
+This initialization procedure is described below in the context of single-phase and compositional multiphase flow.
-It is compared to another initialization method based on x-y-z tables at the end of this page.
+At the end of this document, we compare the hydrostatic equilibrium method to another initialization method, based on the input of x-y-z tables.

 Single-phase flow parameters
 ==============================